t-whiteley/t-whiteley/README.md

 ### Hi there 👋

-I like to work in:
+I work in:
-📊 Python for automation and scripting.
+- Python for scripting and data analysis.
-⚙️ C and C++ for embedded and software development.
+- C and C++ for embedded / software development.
-👨‍💻 Lamp stack for web development: Linux, Apache, MySQL, PHP.
+- Lamp stack for web development: Linux, Apache, MySQL, PHP.

 <!--